 Sigh.
 Over the years, you might have heard me enthuse over my wanton love affair with cheesecakes on the odd occasion – or two!
 Well, this dark, delicious and delightfully decadent dessert has taken our liaison onto a totally new level altogether!
 And yes, I like my alliterations!

 The first rapturous taste of the Baileys ganache almost pales into insignificance as your senses are assailed by the magical combination of smooth Baileys, bitter dark chocolate and luscious cream cheese.
 One tiny bite and alas, life will never be the same again!

-Make your Baileys Mocha Cheesecake the day before
+Baileys Mocha Cheesecake Recipe

-Here, I’m giving the recipe for the Baileys Chocolate Ganache I use to cover the whole cake.
-Choose a chocolate you like, be it dark or in this case, I’ve used milk chocolate.
+If you are doing a chocolate ganache, choose a chocolate you like, be it dark or in this case, I’ve used milk chocolate.
 The same goes with the chocolate you cook with, use a good quality dark chocolate and one you like.
 I always bake with Green & Blacks.
-If you’re only topping the cake, halve the ingredients.

-TIP – To prevent messing up your cake stand when covering a cake, line it with paper by slipping the paper under the cake once it’s on the stand.
+To prevent messing up your cake stand when covering a cake, line it with paper by slipping the paper under the cake once it’s on the stand.
 When done, just slip the paper back out again and bin.
 Voila!
 A clean cake stand!